 - Higher up in the price range

-We hope the four best scopes for .17 HMR scopes will benefit you when looking for a high performing and affordable scope to mount to you .17 chambered rifle and you can experience the versatility of using this caliber with a high performing scope for .17 HMR.
+We hope the four best scopes for .17 HMR scopes will benefit you when looking for a high-performing and affordable scope to mount to your .17-chambered rifle.